-- 1. will become familiar with the salient features of the novel - 2. will be able to study the origin of the novel from a historical perspective - 3. will have an enhanced critical understanding of the characteristic traits of the types of the novel and its technical aspects
+- i. will become familiar with the salient features of the novel - ii. will be able to study the origin of the novel from a historical perspective - iii. will have an enhanced critical understanding of the characteristic traits of the types of the novel and its technical aspects